SAML-Toolkits/python3-saml/README.md

             // URL Location where the <LogoutRequest> from the IdP will be sent (IdP-initiated logout) "url": "https://app.onelogin.com/trust/saml2/http-redirect/slo/<onelogin_connector_id>",
             // URL Location where the <LogoutResponse> from the IdP will sent (SP-initiated logout, reply)
             // OPTIONAL: only specify if different from url parameter "responseUrl": "https://app.onelogin.com/trust/saml2/http-redirect/slo_return/<onelogin_connector_id>",
             // SAML protocol binding to be used when returning the <Response>
             // message.
-OneLogin Toolkit supports the HTTP-Redirect binding
+SAML Toolkit supports the HTTP-Redirect binding
             // only for this endpoint.
             "binding": "urn:oasis:names:tc:SAML:2.0:bindings:HTTP-Redirect"
         },